If your newborn wakes every hour, do you just have to deal with it? Suck it up? Learn how to function on little to no sleep?

 Our routine was pretty simple and consisted of a bath, jammies and a lullaby, a book and nursing to sleep.

 Sleeping with white noise is going to also simulate the womb where your baby had constant noise.
 I love the LectroFan.
 It is a basic, no frills white noise machine that gives you complete control over the volume (and lets you gradually decrease it later on when you want to start taking it away).

 Naps should be in a bright room so that baby’s internal clock can adjust if necessary.
-You should also try to wake baby if she seems to sleep too much during the day (this was my second child).
+You should also try to wake baby if she seems to sleep too much during the day or if she sleeps shorter stretches at night.

 On the other hand, you should make sure that your baby doesn’t become overtired, because it’s possible that your overtired baby won’t go to sleep or stay asleep.

 If you have a baby that fights sleep no matter what, then I’m sorry.
 I feel your pain.
 I like to think that sleep-hating kids are smart.
 (Can you tell that I have one?)

 You want to try to ensure that your baby is neither overtired or undertired.
 These babies sure keep us on our toes, right?